akramsabbah9/roshambo/README.md

 Out of the box, when run locally, Stripe purchases will not work - we can't commit real secrets!
 To test Stripe functionality, either visit the live Heroku-deployed app, or reach out to our team to get the Stripe secret key.

+#### Browser Compatibility

+Please note, we only support Google Chrome!
+No testing has been done for other browsers, so use them at your own peril.

 ## Tech Stack Description

 Roshambo is built using Django and React.
 Django incorporates Django Channels, and the Django Rest Framework.
 React utilizes React Bootstrap.